 Integration: The Cloud's Big Challenge

-There's an elephant in the cloud.
-And that elephant is integration.
+There's an elephant in the room.
+And that elephant is cloud integration.

 Although cloud evangelists are quick to point out the benefits of cloud computing technologies, enterprise leaders have identified integration as a major obstacle to successfully adopting and deploying Software as a Service (SaaS) and other web-based applications.